DilanLi/Code-Quiz/README.md

 - Interface <br/>

     I decided to create the interface with two theme colors: black and yellow, which is the theme colors of the JavaScript logo.
 I hope you enjoy it!

+- Please refer to script.js for more detailed description of developing process in the comments.